Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

 A qpc is called {\it regular} if for all $\varphi$ $\in$ $\Hor^{k}P$ and $\theta$ $\in$ $\mathfrak{qg}^\#$, we have

 where $\Delta_\Hor(\varphi)=\varphi^{(0)}\otimes\varphi^{(1)}.$ A qpc $\omega$ is called {\it multiplicative} if

 for all $g$ $\in$ $\mathcal{R}$.

-It is worth noting that every qpc that comes from the {\it dualization} of a {\it classical} principal connection is regular and multiplicative (\cite{micho1}).
-In fact, let $\zeta=(P,B,\Delta_P)$ be the {\it dualization} of a {\it classical} principal $H$--bundle $\pi_X: Y\longrightarrow X$, with $H$ a (compact matrix) Lie group, $Y$ the total (compact) space, $X$ the base (compact) space and $\pi_X$ the bundle--projection (\cite{micho1}).
+It should be noted that every qpc that comes from the {\it dualization} of a {\it classical} principal connection is regular and multiplicative (\cite{micho1}).
+In fact, let be the {\it dualization} of a {\it classical} principal $H$--bundle with $H$ a (compact matrix) Lie group, $Y$ the total (compact) space, $X$ the base (compact) space and $\pi_X$ the bundle--projection (\cite{micho1}).
 Let us take the differential calculus on $\zeta$ given by considering the space of $\C$--valued differential forms of $Y$ and the bicovariant $\ast$--FODC showed in Section $2.2$.
 Let $\omega$ be a qpc given by the pull--back of a principal connection of $\pi_X: Y\longrightarrow X$.
 By equation (\ref{2.2.f4}) and the fact that the space of $\C$--valued differential forms of $Y$ is graded--commutative, it follows that $\omega$ is regular.
-Furthermore, according to equation (\ref{2.2.cuentas}) we have if $g=a\,b$ $\in$ $\Ker^2(\epsilon)$.
+Furthermore, a simple calculation using equations (\ref{2.f16}), (\ref{2.2.f4}) proves that if $g=a\,b$ $\in$ $\Ker^2(\epsilon)$.
 By linearity we conclude that $\omega$ is also multiplicative.